yujhenchen/nearby-places-react-leaflet-overpass-api/README.md

 5. Loading UI during query (Done)
 6. Single chick on the map go to anywhere in the world (Done)
 7. onScroll events for changing card container styles
-8. Create custom hooks for map-related uses
+8. Scroll into the card after clicking on the corresponding marker 8.1 Create custom hooks for map-related uses
+   8.2 Add custom attribute to div
+9. XXX
+10. Add custom attribute to div